wouterpeere/GHEtool/JOSS/Paper.md

 # Statement of need

-The building sector uses 36 % of global energy and is responsible for 39 % of energy-related CO2 emissions when upstream power generation is included, with more than half of this energy used by space heating, space cooling and water heating [IEA].
+The building sector uses 36 % of global energy and is responsible for 39 % of energy-related CO2 emissions when upstream power generation is included, with more than half of this energy used by space heating, space cooling and water heating [@IEA].
 This sector should decarbonize to reach the climate goals in 2050.
 One of the promising ways to achieve this goal is by using shallow geothermal energy, thereby storing heat/cold in borefields, enabling seasonal thermal energy storage.
 Therefore, much interest exists from academia and practitioners in this field.